 Symptoms or signs of hip fracture

 Hip fractures are quite common among old age people.
-Main reasons for this includes diseases that are quite common among old age people, this includes bad eye sight, diabetes, high blood pressure, dizziness, osteoporosis etc. When hip bones starts to lose its strength due to increase in number of pores in its honeycomb like construction, even a little accident could lead to hip fracture.
+Main reasons for this includes diseases that are quite common among old age people, this includes bad eyesight, diabetes, high blood pressure, dizziness, osteoporosis etc. When hip bones start to lose its strength due to increase in the number of pores in its honeycomb-like construction, even a little accident could lead to hip fracture.

 Understanding Hip Joints

-Before we get in to hip fracture we must first understand the structure and placement of hip joints.
+Before we get into hip fracture we must first understand the structure and placement of hip joints.
 Imagine a ball inside a cup.
-Its exactly how our top or neck part of the thigh bone is connected to the hip bones.
-Head part of the thigh bone is called Femoral head.
-Femoral neck is a part that connects femur or thigh bone with its head.
+It’s exactly how our top or neck part of the thigh bone is connected to the hip bones.
+Head part of the thigh bone is called the Femoral head.
+The femoral neck is a part that connects the femur or thigh bone with its head.

-Just before 30 to 40 years in the past, there was a treatment called traction that is carried out to cure this same problem without any surgery.
-But for this the patients needs to be in the bed for a period of six weeks without any body movement.
-But this lead to many other complications and diseases which increased the number of casualties.
+Just before 30 to 40 years in the past, there has been a treatment called traction, that is carried out to cure this same problem without any surgery.
+But for this, the patients need to be in the bed for a period of six weeks without any body movement.
+But this led to many other complications and diseases which increased the number of casualties.

-Now surgery is the common and best advice for these patients.
-Patients would be able to stand up and start their walking practice in just couple of days after a successful surgery.
+Now surgery is the most common and best advice for these patients.
+Patients would be able to stand up and start their walking practice in just a couple of days after a successful surgery.

-To avoid future complications in this patients, and to protect them from falling down again, there are certain changes their home, which is usually advised by doctors such as placing an handle to hold on to in toilets, using beds with right height levels, using dim light levels in bed rooms as apposed to keeping it completely dark etc. These little changes will help the older people and also other hip fractured patients from not tripping down again.
+To avoid future complications in these patients, and to protect them from falling down again, there are certain changes in their home, which is usually advised by doctors, such as placing a handle to hold on to in toilets, using beds with right height levels, using dim light levels in bedrooms as opposed to keeping it completely dark etc. These little changes will help older people, and also other hip fractured patients from not tripping down again.